 Over the next year we plan on documenting everything we know about rabbits for the benefit of others in our situation, but for now here are the basics:

-- Save your pennies - rabbits are expensive pets, particularly at the vets.
+Rabbits are expensive pets, particularly at the vets.
 We currently budget about £600 a year medical expenses for three dudes, which is totally worth it of course.

 There are lots of books on rabbits out there.
 We can definitely recommend these two: